RapydBlok/docs/docs/discover_api.md

 ## Authorization

-A bearer token is required from RapydBlok to access the DISCOVER API, otherwise you will receive the below error.
+A bearer token is required from RapydBlok to access the DISCOVER API, otherwise an error below, will be shown.

 ```yaml
 {"status":false,"message":"You are not authorized to access this method"}
 ```

-### Search granularity
+## Authentication

 Pages are split into sections that can be searched individually.
 The sections are defined by the headings on the page.